 If a matter is referred to a conciliation conference, and a party refuses to participate, or does not make realistic offers to settle, then cost penalties can be imposed against them.
 If settlement cannot be reached, the matter will be set down for a hearing.

 A decision by a magistrate can be appealed to the Supreme Court.

 Civil Division of the Tasmanian Supreme Court

-The defendant then must file a Notice of Appearance within 7 days showing that they intend to defend the claim.
-If the Defendant fails to file the appearance the Plaintiff can request a default judgment, and commence execution proceedings.
-The Judge is able to direct parties to attend mediation if they believe there is a possibility the matter can be resolved without the need for a Hearing.
-The fee for mediation is $500 for each conference, and is shared equally between the parties.
+The defendant then must file a Notice of Appearance within seven days showing that they intend to defend the claim.
+If the defendant fails to file the appearance the plaintiff can request a default judgment and commence execution proceedings.
+The judge can direct parties to attend mediation if they believe there is a possibility the matter can be resolved without the need for a hearing.
+There is a fee for each mediation conference and this is shared equally between the parties.

 TASCAT was formed under the Tasmanian Civil and Administrative Tribunal Act 2020, amalgamating the following tribunals

 - The Guardianship and Administration Board

 - The Asbestos Compensation Tribunal

 - The Resource Management and Planning Appeal Tribunal